How to get the best auto insurance in Alabama

 Can I buy temporary car insurance in Alabama?

-Yes you can — and that might be a great option if you’re in need of insurance but don’t need a six-month or year long policy.
+Yes, you can get temporary insurance in Alabama, and that might be a great option if you’re in need of insurance but don’t need a six-month or year long policy.
 Some examples of this might include renting a car, returning home on a break from college, or planning to sell your car within a few days or weeks of when your current policy expires.

-Many traffic laws vary from state to state, so there are a few Alabama-specific things to know before driving through the Heart of Dixie.
+Many traffic laws vary from state to state, so there are a few Alabama-specific things to know before driving through Alabama.

 - Tinting your vehicle windows is illegal in Alabama, except under certain conditions outlined by the state.